Environmental Engineering Applications

 • Must have passed at least one scheduled test.

-If successful, the failing grade can be upgraded only to the minimal passing grade of 55%.
+If successful, the failing grade can be upgraded only to the minimal passing grade for the course.

 To register for a supplemental, the student must have an Authorization for Supplemental completed and signed by the course instructor and Program Co-coordinator and submit the fee to the Registrar's Office.
 Students must also complete all supplemental tests in accordance with the timeline established in the college's Clearance of Academic Deficiency Policy and Procedure.